Pidurangala Vihara

-Pidurangala Vihara (පිදුරංගල විහාරය) is an ancient Buddhist temple situated in Pidurangala village of Matale District, Sri Lanka.
-The temple was constructed on a massive rock called Pidurangala, which is located a few kilometers north of the historical fort Sigiriya.
+Pidurangala Vihara (පිදුරංගල විහාරය) is an ancient Buddhist temple situated on Pidurangala Rock in Matale District, Sri Lanka.
+The rock is located about 1 km north of the more visited Sigiriya rock.

 Etymology

 It is said that the name Pidurangala was derived from the Sinhala words pidu + ran + goda.
 In English language it means "offered piles of gold".

 History

 It is believed that the history of Pidurangala Vihara goes back beyond to the first century and second century BC.
 From those days Pidurangala was used as a Buddhist monastery but became a prominent place during the reign of King Kashyapa (473–495 AC).